-This Swiss Chard, Mozzarella, and Feta Egg Bake is a delicious way to start the day with a healthy serving of vegetables; and this delicious breakfast dish is low-carb and gluten-free.
+This Swiss Chard, Mozzarella, and Feta Egg Bake is a delicious way to start the day with a healthy serving of vegetables; and this delicious breakfast dish is low-carb, gluten-free, and South Beach Diet friendly.
 Make this on the weekend and reheat on a work-day morning!

 Whether you're trying to lose weight or just trying to eat a healthy diet, you can never go wrong by eating more vegetables.
 A few years ago I realized one way up your daily intake of veggies was by incorporating vegetables into breakfast dishes, and since then I've come up with lots of different breakfast ideas that involve vegetables.
 You can use vegetables in breakfast casseroles or egg muffins, but lately I've been fond of a slightly different type of breakfast dish that I call an egg bake.
 This Swiss Chard, Mozzarella, and Feta Egg Bake has lots of Swiss chard with just enough egg to hold it together, and it's a delicious way to use Swiss chard.

 (On Fridays I feature favorite recipes from the past and this week I'm spotlighting this easy recipe for Five Ingredient Fridays, hope you enjoy!
 If you're looking for easy recipes, there are a lot more Five Ingredients recipes on the blog.)

 Stack up the chard leaves and thickly slice them, then give them a good wash in the salad spinner if you have garden chard.

 Heat a little olive oil in a large frying pan, add the chard leaves all at once, and stir-fry until the chard is wilted and barely tender.